This Review Has Been Merged with

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Royal Canin Mini Adult Dog Food
+Royal Canin Mini Adult Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.